 (CNN)At any given time, there are about 5,000 planes in the air over the United States, many with hundreds of passengers, all with a story and their reasons for going from A to B.

-Revealed: The secret lives of your fellow plane passengers
+Plane Tales: The secret lives of your fellow passengers

 1 of 10

 3 of 10

 5 of 10

 It was this fact, coupled with the boredom that comes from regularly flying for up to 13 hours to and from the United States for work, that led Eva Liparova to take action.